Museums in Dubai – Ranked from 10 to 1

 7. Coffee Museum

 Arabs have had a long relationship with coffee.
-It is said that they were the first to use coffee as a recreational drink, and they were the ones who carried the coffee culture to the rest of the world.
+They are said to have been the first to use coffee as a recreational drink and to have carried the coffee culture to the rest of the world.
 The word coffee itself has its roots in the Arabic word Kava.

 The Coffee Museum, located in one of the many heritage houses in the Al Fahidi historical neighborhood, tells the tale of love between Arabs and coffee.
-Space inside the elaborately decorated rooms is dedicated to the ancient coffee brewing and drinking artifacts.
+Space inside the elaborately decorated rooms is dedicated to the ancient artifacts of coffee brewing and drinking.
 You can see the old rotating rosters, pots, and grinders.

 There are audio and visual presentations about coffee and the legends about its origin.
-You can even try different varieties of coffee, including Arabic, Ethiopian and Japanese brews.
-You can see some vintage coffee adverts in German adorning the walls.
+You can even try different varieties of coffee, including Arabic, Ethiopian, and Japanese brews.
+Vintage coffee adverts in German adorn the walls.

-The coffee museum in Dubai is of the few museums dedicated to coffee culture.
-There is also a small library with many historical texts related to coffee, like Johann Friedrich Von Pfeiffer’s encyclopedia, which has over 170 pages about coffee.
+The Coffee Museum in Dubai is one of the few museums dedicated to coffee culture.
+It also has a small library with many historical texts related to coffee, like Johann Friedrich Von Pfeiffer’s encyclopedia, which has over 170 pages about coffee.

 Our recommendation: The Coffee museum is small but exciting.
-Learning more about coffee and having a cup is worth a visit.
+It is worth a visit to learn more about coffee and have a cup.

 • Location: Al Fahidi Historical Neighborhood, Bur Dubai